kennbp31/Assist-and-Support/README.md

 This applications first iteration will automate making and ending skype calls, display the weather, date and time, interface with adaptive technology such as a sip/puff.

-# This is the current landing page will the user will complete most of their daily functions.
+# This is the current landing page.
+The user will complete most of their daily functions here.

 ![Screenshot](/Screenshots/main.JPG)